 As an animal lover and activist, I cannot stress enough the importance of animal history.
 Humans are fundamentally a selfish species, the strong pray on the weak and this is especially true in our relationship to animals.
 Animal History is tied to humans because unfortunately we have attempted to control, tame and conquer time and time again.
 By learning how human beings have treated animals in the past (both good and bad) we can educate ourselves and work towards a kinder future.

 Reakiton Press released a series, which is possibly one of the most admirable contributions to Animal History.
-It contains 93 full books, each one dedicated to a different species, tracking it through history and its interactions with the human race.
-So far I have read the Whale, Bear and Cat book and I cannot recommend them enough.
+It contains 93 full books, each one dedicated to a different species, tracking it through the past and its interactions with the human race.
+So far I have read the Whale, Bear and Cat books and I cannot recommend them enough.
 The books are a beautiful mix of facts, in depth analysis, philosophy on animal welfare and a deep love for each animal written about.

 It hurt my heart in places reading that book, the thought of any animal being subject to pain and torture is horrible to me.
 Cats have never truly been ‘owned’ by humans.
 They were not trained like dogs, they have no master and we do not immediately earn their affection or trust.
 For humans that concept is difficult, even in present day, it is like people have this expectation of cats which they never meet.
 That is why I wanted to write this blogpost; though the treatment of cats is nowhere near as extreme, the expectation is still there.
 Cats are scary and mean.
 They are standoffish and sceptical (can we blame them), they do not give away their affection willingly and they can survive without us.